A Summary of Climate Change Theory &

 I think of those persons, for example, who burn manure to stay warm and cook their food.
 Fumes from this burning are “the major source of indoor pollution in the developing world and is reckoned to cause at least a million deaths a year.”52 Electricity and natural gas would solve this problem.
 Both require the creation of carbon dioxide emissions.

-The increase of carbon dioxide has made the earth “observably greener”.53 Carbon dioxide is the basic plant food.
+The increase of carbon dioxide caused by burning fossil fuels has made the earth “observably greener”.53 Carbon dioxide is the basic plant food.
 Carbon dioxide is the key to photosynthesis, the process plants use to live and grow.
 Carbon dioxide is like oxygen for plants.

 We are spending big money on climate change.
 “The current re-direction of global funds in the name of climate change is of the order of a billion dollars a day.”5 Climate change has also been called a “trillion-dollar industry”.
 Renewable-energy investment is $359 billion annually.56